-In 1948, the Framingham, Massachusetts cardiovascular disease study was launched.
+In 1948, the Framingham, Massachusetts, cardiovascular disease study was launched.
 The aim of the study was to determine which of the many risk factors contribute most to cardiovascular disease.
-At the beginning, the study involved 6,000 persons between 30 and 62 years of age.
-These persons were recruited to participate in a cohort study that spanned 30 years, with 5,100 residents completing the study.
-In each of the 30 years, medical exams and other related testing activities were conducted with the participants.
-The study was initially sponsored by the National Health Institute of the United States Public Health Service and the Massachusetts Department of Public Health, along with the local Framingham Health Department.^{28-30}
+At the beginning, the study involved 6,000 people between 30 and 62 years of age.
+These people were recruited to participate in a cohort study that spanned 30 years, with 5,100 residents completing the study.
+In the 30 years, medical exams and other related testing activities were conducted with the participants.
+The study was initially sponsored by the National Health Institute of the United States Public Health Service and the Massachusetts Department of Public Health, along with the local Framingham Health Department.^{34-36}

 The site for the study was determined by several factors.
 It was implied that Framingham was a cross-section of America and was a typical small American city.
 Framingham had a fairly stable population.
 One major hospital was used by most of the people in the community.
 An annual updated city population list was kept, and a broad range of occupations, jobs, and industries were represented.
-The study approach used in the Framingham study was a prospective cohort study.^{28-30}
+The study approach used in the Framingham study was a prospective cohort study.^{34-36}

 The diseases of most concern in the study were coronary heart disease, rheumatic heart disease, congestive heart failure, angina pectoris, stroke, gout, gallbladder disease, and eye conditions.
-Several clinical categories of heart disease were distinguished in this study: myocardial infarction, angina pectoris, coronary insufficiency, and death from coronary heart disease, as shown by a specific clinical diagnosis.^{28-30}
+Several clinical categories of heart disease were distinguished in this study: myocardial infarction, angina pectoris, coronary insufficiency, and death from coronary heart disease, as shown by a specific clinical diagnosis.^{34-36}

 Many study design methods and approaches were advanced in the investigation, such as cohort tracking, population selection, sampling, issues related to age of the population, mustering population support, community organization, a specific chronic disease focus, and analysis of the study findings.
+The study advanced understanding of the epidemiology of hypertensive or arteriosclerotic cardiovascular disease.
+It also identified much of what we know today about the effects of diet, exercise, and common medications such as aspirin on heart disease.